Mouty Ousseni

-Mouty Ousseni (born 3 April 1986 in Sèvres (Hauts-de-Seine) is a French footballer, who currently is free.
+Mouty Ousseni (born 3 April 1986) is a French footballer, who currently is free.

 Career

 He debuted in Athletic Club de Boulogne-Billancourt, than played in FC Versailles 78 and Paris Saint-Germain F.C.
 In January 2010, he signed his first professional contract in Singapore with the Etoile FC.
 With Etoile FC, he won the League Cup and the championship of the S.League.